In this section

 After 10 years in the city, programming and designing financial computer systems, she started a small computer consultancy which gave her the flexibility to spend more time conducting.
 By 1993, she had made music her full-time career.

 In 1992, Wasfi was made Chief Executive of Garsington Opera in Oxford.
-In 1998, Kani founded her own opera company, Grange Park Opera, which in 2016 moved to West Horsley Place.
+In 1998, Kani founded Grange Park Opera, which in 2016 moved to West Horsley Place.

 Wasfi Kani is an Honorary Fellow of the RIBA and St Hilda’s College, Oxford.
-She received an OBE in the New Year’s Honours List 2002 for her work in bringing her second opera company, Pimlico Opera, into prisons.
+She received an OBE in the New Year’s Honours List 2002 for her work in bringing sister company, Pimlico Opera, into prisons.